peterhinch/micropython-mqtt/bridge/BRIDGE.md

 ###### [Contents](./BRIDGE.md#contents)

-# 4.2 Protocol
+## 4.2 Protocol

+These details are provided for those wishing to modify the ESP8266 code.

-## 4.2.1 Initialisation
+### 4.2.1 Initialisation

 The host instantiates an `MQTTlink` object which creates a `channel` being a `SynCom` instance.
 This issues the `start` method with its own `start` method as the coro argument.
 This will run every time the ESP8266 starts.
-If it returns it will cause an ESP8266 reset once user coros have aborted.
+If it returns it will cause an ESP8266 reset after running any user crash handler.

 The host can send commands to the ESP8266 which replies with a status response.
 The ESP8266 can also send unsolicited status messages.
 When a command is sent